marktmiller/atari-8-bit-projects/split-screen/Readme.md

 I created a scheme for allowing you to program in Basic while drawing graphics on the same screen, in a split-screen fashion.
 It takes some effort to pull off, since Basic wasn't designed to be used this way.

-What's needed is a custom display list that sets up half of the screen as Graphics 8, half as Graphics 0, and some additional memory used as screen RAM.
+I created a custom display list that sets up half of the screen as Graphics 8, and half as Graphics 0.
+I also used some additional memory for screen RAM.

 What I set up is kind of an optical illusion.
 I boot into Turbo Basic XL, and run a Basic program that sets up the display list, and runs some machine language routines, to set up the split-screen.